 Accessible Media Program

-- DPRC’s Accessible Media Program accessible instructional materials to eligible students, staff, and faculty with documented disabilities.
+- DPRC’s Accessible Media Program provides accessible instructional materials to students and employees with disabilities.
 Our two primary services are accessible print (also known as alt text or e-text) and media captioning.

 - Learn about instructional strategies to provide support to students with disabilities.

-- You will find answers to some common questions about reasonable accommodations and DPRC services on the Faculty FAQ page.
+- You will find answers to some common questions about reasonable accommodations and DPRC services on the Faculty FAQ and Staff FAQ page.

 Access and Construction Alerts